ramezrafla/redis-oplog/README.md

 > This RedisOplog will keep in cache any doc that is part of an active subscription or was last accessed within the `cacheTimeout` delay

-- `cacheTimeout` (ms) is the max time a document can be unaccessed before it is deleted - default 60 minutes
+- `cacheTimeout` (ms) is the max time a document can be unaccessed (if it is not part of a sub) before it is deleted - default 30 minutes
-- `cacheTimer` (ms) sets the delay of the `setTimeout` timer that checks cache documents' last access delay vs `cacheTimeout` - default 10 minutes
+- `cacheTimer` (ms) sets the delay of the `setTimeout` timer that checks cache documents' last access delay vs `cacheTimeout` - default 5 minutes

 In other words, your worst-case delay before clearing a document (assuming it is not part of a subscription) is `cacheTimeout + cacheTimer`.
 Don't set `cacheTimer` too low so not to overload your server with frequent checks, set it too high and you overload your memory.